 The stalls usually open from 8am-9am in the morning and if you’re driving, the earlier you arrive the more likely you are to get a good parking spot.

 But as the morning wears on the market will get more lively so you might find you want to stick around for a few hours.
+You might notice that the market remains for many French people, especially those of an older generation, a time in the morning to socialise and catch up with their neighbours.

 Sunday is (sometimes) a day of rest…and Monday might be too